goosetea04/fshopping-list/README.md

 ## List the form input elements you used in this assignment and explain why you used these input elements!
 ## How is clean architecture implemented in a Flutter application?

+Clean Architecture in Flutter involves organizing code into layers: presentation, domain, and data.
+The presentation layer deals with UI components and delegates most logic to the domain layer, which houses business logic independently of the framework.
+Data management is handled by the data layer, interacting with external sources via repositories and data sources.
+Following the dependency rule, dependencies flow from outer to inner layers, maintaining a clear separation of concerns.
+Dependency injection is used for providing dependencies, promoting flexibility and testability.
+By defining interfaces and abstract classes, you establish contracts between layers, enhancing maintainability and scalability.
+This approach supports independent testing of each layer and facilitates adaptation to evolving application requirements.

+In a practical scenario, a Flutter widget (presentation layer) utilizes a use case (domain layer) for executing business logic.
+This use case relies on a repository (data layer) to fetch data, with the repository implementation managing the specifics of data retrieval.
+This modular structure ensures a maintainable and scalable Flutter application, emphasizing testability and adaptability over time.

 ## Explain how you implemented the checklist above step-by-step! (not just following the tutorial)